-The periodical collection includes about 300 current subscriptions to academic journals, horticulture journals, gardening magazines, plant society journals, and newsletters.
+The periodical collection includes about 350 current print and online subscriptions to academic journals, horticulture journals, gardening magazines, plant society journals, and newsletters.

 Rare Books and Journals

-Housed in the Lenhardt Library, the archive of the Chicago Horticultural Society holds approximately 200 linear feet of documents.
-To view unrestricted archival material, please make an appointment by calling the library at
+Housed in the Lenhardt Library, the Archives of the Chicago Horticultural Society holds approximately 200 linear feet of documents.
+To view unrestricted archival material, please make an appointment by calling the library at (847) 835-8201.

-Containing approximately 1,000 catalogs, our collection of sources for seeds and plants is updated annually to include the latest catalogs from specialists around the country.
+Containing approximately 1,000 catalogs, the collection of sources for seeds and plants is updated annually to include the latest catalogs from specialists around the country.

-With some 10,000 slides, this resource is available to Garden staff for lectures, presentations, and classes.
-Slides include images of specific plants and gardens as well as historic Garden events.
+10,000 slides are available to Garden staff for lectures, presentations, and classes.
+Slides images include specific plants and gardens as well as historic Garden events.

 Current Books on Gardening & Botany

-The Lenhardt Library is the publisher of a unique journal, Current Books on Gardening & Botany, an internet-only review of new books on gardening, horticulture, and botany.
-Started in 1999, the journal features reviews that are written primarily by the staff and volunteers of the Chicago Botanic Garden.
+The Lenhardt Library is the publisher of an e-journal, Current Books on Gardening & Botany, an internet-only review of new books on gardening, horticulture, and botany.
+Started in 1999, the journal features reviews that are written primarily by volunteers of the Chicago Botanic Garden.

-The collection includes 600 videos on gardening, gardens, flower shows, and other topics.
+The collection includes 600 DVDs and videos on gardening, gardens, flower shows, and other topics.

 A variety of books including such curriculum materials as teaching gardening, teaching environmental science, nature crafts, and science fair projects.